Efficient explicit circuit for quantum state preparation of piecewise continuous functions: Coordinate-polynomial-oracle

 \subsection{From $x$ to a polynomial}

-In this subsection we use the trick called qubitization \cite{gilyen2019quantum} to transform $\hat{O}_x$ to $\hat{O}_{P_s}$.
+In this subsection we use the trick called qubitization \cite{gilyen2019quantum} to transform the Amplitude-oracle for the $2^n\times 2^n$ matrix $\hat{x}$ denoted as $\hat{O}_x$ to the Amplitude-oracle for a polynomial of $\hat{x}$ to $\hat{O}_{P_s}$ (Coordinate-polynomial-oracle).
 The main building block in this trick is so called Alternating phase modulation sequence.
 This unitary operation is a key instrument for building $\hat{O}_{P_s}$.

 \begin{definition}[Alternating phase modulation sequence] Let $U$ be a $(1,m,0)$-block-encoding of hermitian matrix $A$ such that

 let $\Phi\in\mathbb{R}^q$, then we define the $q$-phased alternating sequence $U_\Phi$ as follows